cbshiles/KALX-libfms/root/README.md

 The namespace `find` provides three methods of solving for roots: `newton`, `secant`, and `kahan`.
 The `newton` method requires the derivative of the function and an initial guess.
-The `secant` method does not require the derivative, but is does require two initial guesses.
+The `secant` method does not require the derivative, but it does require two initial guesses.
 The `kahan` method is based on the HP solve routine described in `SOLVEkey.pdf`.
-It uses the secant method unless the root is bracketed and the next guess would be outside the bracket.
+It uses the secant method unless the root is bracketed and the next guess would be outside the bracket, in which case it uses bisection.